 Understanding Your Cat’s Eyes

-Cats are nocturnal predators, which makes their eyes and sight slightly different to humans.
+Cats are nocturnal predators, which makes their eyes and sight slightly different from humans.
 When cat’s eyes are fully dilated, their pupils may be twice as large as a human’s, allowing them to hunt in partial darkness.
 Research shows humans need six times more light than cats to see.
 A reflective membrane, called tapetum lucidum, at the back of the eye, allows cats to see in low light conditions.

 A cat’s gaze may change due to ambient light.
 Bright light causes discomfort in cats.
 Therefore, cats have a natural protective mechanism where their pupils constrict into slits.
 You may have noticed that your cat’s pupils appear much narrower in the daytime than in the night.